Colliders: What type of particles for the collisions?

-There have also been studies for muon-colliders\cite{bib:COL4}.
+There have also been studies for muon-colliders \cite{bib:COL4},\cite{bib:muon}.
 Muons could be generated in the decay channel of pions, then "quickly" accelerated within the muon life time and made collide in a reasonably sized collider ring.
-Muons are also elementary particles, but about 200 times heavier than electrons and hence do not suffer as much from synchrotron radiation.
-Conceptually the biggest problem for a muon collider is the lack of methods to generate muons in sufficient density to make the collider luminosity large enough.
+Like electrons, muons are also elementary particles, but their restmass is about 200 times bigger than the restmass of electrons.
+Referring to \Eref{eq:toto2} one can see that the energy loss per turn becomes even at TeV-range energies insignificant ($\gamma^2$ scales like $1/m$), hence synchrotron radiation losses will not be a limiting factor for a muon collider.
+As another advantage one can count the fact that the cross-section for producing the vector-boson $Z^0$ in lepton collisions scales with $m^2$.
+So even with much lower luminosity a "$Z^0$-factory" could be imagined with a muon collider.

+For the design of a muon collider the fundamental problems come from the short life-time of muons.
+At low energy the average life-time of a muon beam would just be 2.2 [$\mu$s], so before being able to produce physics events the muon beam would already have decayed into electrons/positrons and their accompanying neutrinos.

+Based on that fact one can list the conceptually biggest problems for the design of a muon collider: